Nsit-Ibom

 In September 1991, the present Nsit Ibom Local Government Area was carved out leaving Nsit Ubium with its present two clans — Nsit and Ubium with 65 recognised villages and some other villages which are in existence.

 Urban Communities

-Nsit Ibom comprises the following urban communities: Afaha Offiong, Edeobom, Oboyo Ikot Ita, Oboetim Ikot Ekong, Obio Okpok, Obo Ntong, Ikot Obok, Obo Etok, ikot enwene, Asang and Okukok.
+Nsit Ibom comprises the following urban communities: Afaha Offiong, Edeobom, Obo Ikot Ita, Oboetim Ikot Ekong, Mbiokporo Nsit, Ikot Ntuen Nsit, Mbiaso, Afaha Nsit.
 It has 2 sub-clans: Asanga and Mbiaso.
 The Akwa Ibom State College of Education (AKSCOE), is located at Afaha Nsit, Mbiaso.
 The late Bishop D. J. Umondak, a Bishop of the Christ Holy Sanctified Church and the founder of Nsit Peoples Grammar School, Afaha Offiong hailed from this local government.